List of college squash schools

 This is a list of colleges and universities in the United States and Canada that field squash as a varsity sport or a club sport and are members of the College Squash Association (CSA).
-There will be 34 varsity programs and 30 club teams for the 2023–24 season.
+There will be 34 varsity programs and 40 club teams for the 2025–26 season for men.
+There will be 31 varsity programs and 11 club teams for the 2025-26 season for women.
 Conference affiliations are current for the upcoming season.
-All varsity teams and most club teams compete in the annual College National Team Championships in February, which consists of 8 playoff divisions of 8 teams each as of 2020.
-The top 8 teams compete for the Potter Cup while the next 8 teams compete for the Hoehn Cup.
+All varsity teams and most club teams compete in the annual College National Team Championships in February.
+The championships consist of 5 playoff divisions for club teams of 8 teams each and 4 playoff divisions for varsity teams of 8 teams each (except Potter Cup which has 12 teams) as of 2026.
+The top 12 teams compete for the Potter Cup while the next 8 teams compete for the Hoehn Cup.
 The two most prominent conferences that sponsor and have full participation in college squash are the Ivy League and the New England Small College Athletic Conference (NESCAC).
 Schools of every conference compete together regularly.
 Trinity Bantams and Harvard Crimson have dominated the top division.
-These two schools have combined to win 36 of the past 43 titles since 1980.
+These two schools have combined to win 36 of the past 46 titles since 1980.